sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 Frontend dependencies are handled with NPM.
 Bower is not used anymore.

 A lot of assets that were previously public are handled with NPM and placed in a private `node_modules/` directory.
 From these dependencies, only the necessary files are exposed publicly through Webpack Encore.

+The `jquery-ui` dependency was full included before, but now we only include the sortable widget (JavaScript and CSS), the rest of this dependency is not exposed.
+If you are adding more Javascript or CSS using another widget of `jquery-ui` please include it youserlf.

 Please check the `src/Resources/public/dist` and the documentation to see the used CSS, JavaScript, images and fonts.